Poprad: Landmarks

-The historical centre is concentrated around the St. Egidius square (Námestie svätého Egídia), which is rimmed with houses predominantly from the 18th and 19th centuries.
-Churches in the city include the early-Gothic Catholic Church of St. Egidius from the late 13th century.
+The historical centre is concentrated around St. Giles square (Námestie svätého Egídia), which is rimmed with houses predominantly from the 18th and 19th centuries.
+Churches in the city include the early-Gothic Catholic Church of St. Giles from the late 13th century and the classicist Lutheran Church of Holy Trinity from the 19th century.

-Another historical centre near Poprad is in Spišská Sobota, which was declared in 1953 to be a Town Monument Reserve.
+Another historical area in Poprad is in Spišská Sobota, which was declared in 1953 to be a Town Monument Reserve.
 A significant landmark there is the Church of St. George, with five late-Gothic side altars and a main altar from the workshop of Master Paul of Levoča.

-Modern places of interest include a new water park called AquaCity Poprad.
+Modern places of interest include the Poprad-Tatry railway station and the AquaCity Poprad water park.

 Government

 Between 2003 and 2014, the mayor of Poprad was Anton Danko (former international ice-hockey referee).
 In the November 2014 municipal elections, he lost to Jozef Švagerko (KDH – Christian democrats).

 Territorial division

-The city is divided into six boroughs for the purpose of municipal administrative division:
+The city is divided into six boroughs for municipal administrative division: